liquidprompt/liquidprompt/README.md

 * the current Python virtual environment, if any;
 * an up arrow if an HTTP proxy is in use;
-* the name of the current branch if you are in a version control repository (git, mercurial, subversion or fossil), in green if everything is up to date, in red if there is changes, in yellow if there is pending commits to push;
+* the name of the current branch if you are in a version control repository (git, mercurial, subversion, bazaar or fossil), in green if everything is up to date, in red if there is changes, in yellow if there is pending commits to push;
 * the number of added/deleted lines (git) or files (fossil), if